peteroupc/CBOR-Java/api/com.upokecenter.cbor.JSONOptions.md

 ### getNumberConversion
-    public final JSONOptions.ConversionMode getNumberConversion() Gets a value indicating how JSON numbers are decoded to CBOR.
+    public final JSONOptions.ConversionMode getNumberConversion() Gets a value indicating how JSON numbers are decoded to CBOR objects.
+None of the conversion modes affects how CBOR objects are later encoded (such as via <code>EncodeToBytes</code>).

 **Returns:**